Shared services: Location variations

-This is not just to take advantage of wage arbitrage but to appreciate the talents of particular economies in delivering specific service offerings.
+This is not to take advantage of both wage arbitrage and the available talents of particular economies in delivering specific service offerings.

 The difficulty with this argument is that near-shore and off-shore are normally associated with the outsourcing model and are difficult to reconcile with the notion of an internally shared service as distinct from an externally purchased service.
 Clearly, the use of off-shore facilities by a government department is not an example of shared services.

 Benchmarking and measurement

 In establishing and running a shared service, benchmarking and measurement is considered by some as a necessity.
 Benchmarking is the comparison of the service provision usually against best in class.
 The measurement occurs by using agreed key performance indicators (KPIs).
 Although the amount of KPIs chosen differs greatly it is generally accepted that fewer than 10 carefully chosen KPIs will deliver the best results.

 Organizations do attempt to define benchmarks for processes and business operations.

 Benchmarking can be used to achieve different goals including: